25 Famous Shoe Brand Logos: Beyond the Swoosh

 5. Under Armour: The Interlocking Power

 The interlocking U and A is aggressive and technical.
-It looks like a shield or a futuristic emblem, perfectly suiting their brand position as a challenger focused on performance technology.
+It resembles a shield or a futuristic emblem, perfectly aligning with their brand position as a challenger focused on performance technology.
 It’s symmetrical, scalable, and instantly recognisable.

 - Entrepreneur’s Takeaway: Think about the personality of your brand.
 Under Armour’s logo feels technical and intense because the brand is.
 Your logo should match the energy you want to project.